axd1967/lander/README.md

 This app was implemented on a Swiss Micros DM15C firmware DM15_M1B_V16 (max memory variant=230 reg).

     DM15_M1B :  23 143 64-2
+    HP-15C   :  23  49 0-0 (TO CONFIRM)

 Note: these values might not have been updated with every commit or release.
-A "pure" HP15C variant is in the [TODO](#opt) list.

 ## Labels <a name="labels"></a>